This is a gear review about the best trail runners for thru-hiking in 2023.

 > Not as durable as some of the other trail shoes in this review

-The Saucony Peregrine 12 is an upgrade from the Peregrine 11.
-They are now lighter and have a tighter fit at the rear of the feet.
+The Saucony Peregrine 13 is an upgrade from the Peregrine 12.
+They are now lighter than any other trail runner in this review.
 While the shaving weight is good the fit is not quite as comfortable as the previous model.
 Not to say it is uncomfortable, but it is still one of the most comfortable shoes in this review.

 They have a 4mm heel-to-toe drop and plenty of foam to absorb the shock. the tread is very grippy without being too aggressive.